gary-archer/oauth.websample2/README.md

 * Express is used as the HTTP server for the secured API.
 * The Webpack development server is used to serve the SPA's static content.
-* The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OpenID Connect.
+* The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OAuth and OpenID Connect.
 * The API uses the [jose](https://github.com/panva/jose) library to validate JWT access tokens.
 * AWS Cognito is the default authorization server for the SPA and API.